The Six Pillars of Character

-The Six Pillars of Character are: trustworthiness, respect, responsibility, fairness, caring, and citizenship.
-We recommend using the Pillars in your character eduction initiative in this specific order and using the acronym “T.R.R.F.C.C.” (terrific).
+The Six Pillars of Character are trustworthiness, respect, responsibility, fairness, caring, and citizenship.
+We recommend using the Pillars in your character education or SEL initiative in this specific order and using the acronym “T.R.R.F.C.C.” (terrific).

 Each of the Six Pillars of Character help instill a positive school climate and a culture of kindness, making schools a safe environment for students to learn.

 - Be honest.
 Don’t deceive, cheat, or steal.

 - Be reliable — do what you say you’ll do.